V4Fire/Client/src/components/super/i-block/base/README.md

 #### rootAttrs

-A dictionary with additional attributes for the component root tag.
+A dictionary with additional attributes for the component's root element.

 #### t